Edujugon/PushNotification/readme.md

 ### Send the Notification

-Method send return true or false.
+Method send() returns Push service Respose as an Object (stdClass).

     $push->send();

 ### Review the Notification Response

-If you want to see the push service response
+If you want to retrieve the push service response again, then:

     $push->feedback;